 Our results thus provide a theoretical foundation for existing work that focuses on shortest path based segment routing \cite{bhatia2015optimized,HVSB15}.
-Interestingly, imposing acyclic end-to-end paths renders TE NP-hard.

-Given our theoretical results, we next focus on the practical problem of how to choose a small but representative set of middlepoints in order to solve TE with shortest path based segment routing (\cref{sec:2pass}).
+We next focus on the practical problem of how to choose a small but representative set of middlepoints in order to solve TE with shortest path based segment routing (\cref{sec:2pass}).
 Existing approaches \cite{bhatia2015optimized} assume that for each demand, every node in the network is potentially a middlepoint candidate, and formulate it as part of the TE problem.
 This causes the TE to be of a very large scale, which makes it computationally expensive to solve for practical purposes.
 As we show in \cref{sec:vsTE}, it cannot be solved by the {ECOS solver} \cite{D13} after three hours on a medium topology with 100 nodes and 1500 commodity flows, while in practice TE often needs to be re-computed at the granularity of 10 minutes \cite{JKMO13,HVSB15,HKMZ13,LKMZ14}.